Skip to main content

 Enrichment Timeout (Minutes)When the selected timeout was reached, notable events that were not enriched will be saved without the enrichment.False

 Number of Events Per Enrichment TypeThe limit of how many events to retrieve per each one of the enrichment types (Drilldown, Asset, and Identity).
+In a case of multiple drilldown enrichments the limit will apply for each drilldown search query.
 To retrieve all events, enter "0" (not recommended).False

 Advanced: Extensive logging (for debugging purposes).
 Do not use this option unless advised otherwise.False